 - a.
-Obligations of the United States of America, its agencies and instrumentalities. - b.
-Direct obligations of the State of Texas and agencies thereof. - c.
+Obligations of the United States Government, its agencies and instrumentalities with a maximum stated maturity of three years, excluding mortgage backed securities. - b.
+General debt obligations of any US state or political subdivision rated AA or better with a stated maturity not to exceed two years. - c.
 Other obligations, the principal of and interest on which are unconditionally guaranteed by the State of Texas or United States of America or their respective agencies or insured by, or backed by the full faith and credit with a maximum maturity of three years. - d.
-Obligations of any US states or agencies and subdivisions thereof, having been rated as A or better by a national credit rating agency with a maximum maturity of three years. - e.
-FDIC insured or collateralized depository certificates of deposit from banks collateralized in accordance with this policy and with a maximum maturity of one year. - f.
-FDIC insured brokered certificate of deposit securities issued by any US state delivered versus payment to the City's safekeeping agent not to exceed one year to maturity.
-Before purchase, the investment officer must verify the FDIC status of the bank on www.fdic.gov to assure the bank is FDIC insured. - g.
-Fully collateralized repurchase agreements with a defined termination date secured by obligations of the United States or its agencies collateralized as defined by this policy and executed under the Bond Market Association Master Agreement.
-Securities purchased by the City shall be held by an independent custodian approved by the City.
-Repurchase agreements transacted with a primary government securities dealer, as defined by the Federal Reserve. - h.
-Constant-dollar local government investment in Texas which invest in instruments and follow practices allowed by the Act. - i.
-Commercial paper, rated A1P1 or equivalent by two rating agencies with a maximum maturity of ninety days. - j.
-Interest bearing accounts in any bank in Texas. - k.
-AAA-rated money market funds striving to maintain a \$1 NAV.
+FDIC insured or collateralized depository certificates of deposit from banks collateralized in accordance with this policy and with a maximum maturity of two years. - e.
+FDIC insured brokered certificate of deposit securities issued by any US state delivered versus payment to the City's safekeeping agent not to exceed two years to maturity.
+Before purchase, the investment officer must verify the FDIC status of the bank on www.fdic.gov to assure the bank is FDIC insured.

+- f.
+AAA-rated, Local government investment pools in Texas which strive to maintain a \$1 net asset value (NAV) as defined by the Act and authorized by resolution of the City Council. - g.
+Commercial paper rated A1/P1 or equivalent by two rating agencies with a maximum maturity of ninety days. - FDIC insured or collateralized Interest bearing and money market accounts in any bank in Texas. - i.
+AAA-rated, SEC registered money market funds striving to maintain a \$1 NAV.